 Arielle was able to let kids follow and build on each other—obviously it also helped that she had taught them habits of discussion to ensure effective listening.

 But it’s important to also remember that what Arielle does is a bit risky.
 In a discussion without clarity about what’s right and what’s wrong, there is the risk that students could remember misinformation or not grasp the correct information fully.

-This backstop, a participant noted, was critical to allowed her the freedom to let students explore in their discussion with less judgment from her.
-BECAUSE She knew she was going to tidy up at the end and cause students to commit the key ideas to memory via writing at the end she could give more latitude during the discussion.
-The more leeway you want to give the more important the re-writing afterwards is.
+This backstop, a participant noted, was critical; it allowed her the freedom to let students explore in their discussion with less judgment from her.
+BECAUSE she knew she was going to tidy up at the end and cause students to commit the key ideas to memory via writing at the end she could give more latitude during the discussion.
+The more leeway you want to give, the more important the re-writing afterwards is.
 One more reasons to write-discuss-revise.